 Instructions

-• In a bowl, add the drained tuna, mayo, pickle relish, celery, garlic powder, onion powder, salt, and pepper.
-Mix with a fork until all is well combined.
+• In a medium bowl, combine the drained tuna, mayo, pickle relish, celery, garlic powder, onion powder, salt, and pepper.

-• Serve the tuna salad on bread, crackers, lettuce leaves, or in salads.
+• Scoop the tuna salad onto sandwich bread, chips, crackers, or lettuce leaves, or do what we do and serve it over warm white rice.
 Enjoy!

 Serving: 1serving, Calories: 200kcal, Carbohydrates: 4g, Protein: 17g, Fat: 13g, Saturated Fat: 2g, Trans Fat: 1g, Cholesterol: 36mg, Sodium: 419mg, Potassium: 189mg, Fiber: 1g, Sugar: 3g, Vitamin A: 119IU, Vitamin C: 1mg, Calcium: 14mg, Iron: 1mg